 The work of Constructing Buildings is one kind of art.
 Thus, there is a linear relationship between construction and building materials.
 Today’s modern Housing Associations, architectures, and engineers are concerned about ‘masonry walls’.
-Masonry together with wood is considered as one of the most important building materials in the History of humankind.
+Masonry together with wood is considered one of the most important building materials in the History of humankind.
 It has been used as the construction material for several thousand years and still it is used.
 In the last decades, other materials like steel and concrete have been used frequently and thus replacing masonry as a structural material.
 This situation is present and particularly remarkable in all over the countries, where almost all new buildings are constructed using reinforced concrete.
 Masonry has been mostly used as a non-structural material, as an infill of reinforced concrete and steel frames.
 Therefore, a question must arise in our mind – what is it?
 How does it work or what to do with is this?
 Let us dig into this explanation:

 The Masonry Basics

-Masonry is a term used to indicate the part of the construction that uses brick, concrete block, structural clay tile, and stone.
+Masonry is a term used to indicate the part of the construction that uses brick, concrete blocks, structural clay tile, and stone.
 These materials are held together with mortar.
 Mortar for masonry is not cement mix, the material used for sidewalks, patios, or driveways.
-Mortar mix contains lime, sand, and gypsum, each in the proper proportions.
+The mortar mix contains lime, sand, and gypsum, each in the proper proportions.
 Cement mix, on the other hand, has stones in the sand and does not contain lime.

 What are Masonry Walls?